What Is an Agile Organization and How to Build One?

 Nowadays, most businesses operate in a so-called VUCA market (volatile, uncertain, complex, ambiguous) where requirements change frequently.
 What customers might have deemed an exciting product functionality yesterday, it can easily turn into just a satisfier today.
 Furthermore, emerging startups quickly develop innovations, making it harder for traditional organizations to keep up with their pace.
 As a result, those organizations risk becoming obsolete and ultimately uncompetitive on the market.

 An example is Mckinsey's study based on the S&P 500 Index, which found that big companies' average life-span fell from 61 years in 1958 to about 18 years in 2011.
 Furthermore, projections show a considerable risk for 75% of companies currently quoted on the S&P 500 to have disappeared by 2027.

 To prevent that, many of them have already turned to Agile practices and applied them on the team level, usually looking to improve product development efficiency.
-However, ensuring long-term business survivability asks for a scaled approach where the entire company adopts Agile ways of working, not only separate parts of it.
+However, ensuring long-term business survivability asks for a scaling Agile approach where the entire company adopts Agile ways of working, not only separate parts of it.
 The idea is to enable it to more quickly and effectively adapt to a changing environment, continuously improve, innovate at a faster rate, and thus better meet customer requirements.
 In reality, this is what can be defined as organizational agility.

 To achieve it, there needs to be alignment between all organizational levels, faster communication, more frequent releases of value, and a way to ensure that the right thing is worked on at the right time.

 Before we dive deeper into how you can develop an Agile organization, let's set the ground with a few common traits that those processed companies share.